Polestar 2 electric car tows up to 3,300 pounds—including in US form

 2018 Tesla Model X towing R-Pod 180 and charging at Supercharger in Carlisle, Pennsylvania

 What’s missing from the towing equation?
 Simply put, energy.
-As Green Car Reports underscored back in April, with a trip roundup from a very patient couple that had towed a 3,800 pound camper 7,700 miles with their Model X P100D on a 45-day trek around the Southeastern U.S. With what sounds like gentler driving and slower speeds than they might have maintained in a gasoline or diesel vehicle, they still only averaged 600 to 1,200 watt-hours per mile, depending on the terrain and conditions—or 150 miles on a good day.
+As Green Car Reports underscored back in April, with a trip roundup from a very patient couple that had towed a 3,800 pound camper 7,700 miles with their Model X P100D on a 45-day trek around the Southeastern U.S. With what sounds like gentler driving and slower speeds than they might have maintained in a gasoline or diesel vehicle, they still only averaged 600 to 1,200 watt-hours per mile, depending on the terrain and conditions—or 150 miles per full charge on a good day.

 A recent Engineering Explained video [below] does a good job of explaining why.
 Spoiler alert: An internal-combustion truck stores so much energy in its fuel tank, compared to what an electric car keeps in its battery pack, that it doesn’t matter nearly as much if the gas truck uses twice the energy when towing.